benahm/TestDataFactory/docs/USAGE.md

 #### Installation

-Install the ``TDF`` class by coping the apex code or using the Ant Migration Tools
+Install the ``TDF`` class by copying the apex code or using the Ant Migration Tools

 The ``TDF`` class is provided with a test class ``TDFTest``